Requirements for ASVAB for Army

 - General Technical (GT) - Verbal Expression + Arithmetic Reasoning

 - Operators and Food (OF) - Verbal Expression + Auto & Shop Information + Mechanical Comprehension

 - Surveillance and Communications (SC) - Verbal Expression + Arithmetic Reasoning + Auto & Shop Information + Mechanical Comprehension

 - Skilled Technical - General Science + Verbal Expression +Mechanical Comprehension + Mathematics Knowledge

-The Army ASVAB requirements are many and one needs to satisfy all of them to get enlisted.
-However, with a little practice and proper preparation one can definitely get enlisted in the U.S. Army and fulfill the desired goals.
+The requirements of ASVAB for Army are many and one needs to satisfy all of them to get enlisted.
+However, with a little practice and proper preparation, one can definitely get enlisted in the U.S. Army and fulfill the desired goals.